Hani Hanjour: 2000

 In September Hanjour again sent his $110 registration to the ELS Language Center, which leased space on Holy Names College campus in Oakland, California, to continue his English studies.
 He also applied for another U.S. student visa.
 Although he was accepted, after the attacks, it would be reported that his visa application was 'suspicious'.
-Granted an F-1 student visa in Jeddah, Saudi Arabia, September 2000, he failed to reveal that he had previously traveled to the U.S. He never turned up for classes at the ELS Language Center, and when the school contacted its Saudi representative, he reported that he could not find Hanjour either.
+Granted an F-1 student visa in Jeddah, Saudi Arabia, on 25 September 2000, he failed to reveal that he had previously traveled to the U.S. He never turned up for classes at the ELS Language Center, and when the school contacted its Saudi representative, he reported that he could not find Hanjour either.

 On 5 December, Hanjour opened a CitiBank account in Deira, Dubai.
 On 8 December, Hanjour was recorded flying into the Cincinnati/Northern Kentucky International Airport, and is thought to have met with Nawaf al-Hazmi in San Diego shortly thereafter.